How To Get The Best Work From Your Students

 Luckily, I had a thoughtful assistant principal who helped me understand the value of quality control and formative assessment.
 I never again facilitated a project without “rites of passage.”
 The big takeaway here is to perform more routine check-ups and fewer autopsies.

-That approach will help you avoid those DOA (dead on arrival) student products that haunted me early in my teaching career.
+That approach will help you avoid those poorly-constructed student products that haunted me early in my teaching career.

 Lesson #5: Put More Eyes on the Prize